U.S. probes air bag failures in deadly Hyundai, Kia car crashes

 NHTSA, which announced the start of the probe in documents posted on a government website, said it was aware of six crashes in which six people were injured when air bags failed to deploy in frontal crashes, including four in 2011 Hyundai Sonatas and two in 2012 and 2013 Kia Fortes.
 The 2013 Forte crash occurred in Canada.

 The agency said the air bag control module was built by ZF Friedrichshafen-TRW, a German auto supplier that acquired TRW Automotive Holdings Corp in 2015.
-A ZF spokesman did not immediately respond to a request for comment on Saturday.

-Kia Motors Corp did not immediately respond to a request for comment.
+"ZF is aware of the National Highway Traffic Safety Administration's recently announced investigation," a ZF spokesman said in a statement.
+"ZF continues to work with its customers and NHTSA to support the ongoing investigation."

 NHTSA said it believed that the 2012-2013 Forte cars also use similar air bag control units supplied by ZF-TRW.